Larry Allen / YouTube

 Snee played all 10 of his seasons for the New York Giants, including on two Super Bowl-winning teams, and he made the Pro Bowl four times.
-But as far as we know he only made one magazine cover.
+But he only made one magazine cover.
 In May 2010, he adorned Powerlifting USA magazine with the title “The NFL’s Strongest Man.”
 The article detailed the training and diet that boosted his bench press to a remarkable 615 lbs.
 Other lifts included a 425-lb. seated barbell front press, 515-lb. incline presses for reps, and squats of over 600 lbs. for 3-5 reps.
 In retirement, Snee has shed nearly 100 lbs.

 6’2”, 330, defensive tackle, 2004-13

 Growing up in Samoa, Isaac Sopoaga worked out by lifting tree logs and bags of coconuts and by hurling rocks at coconuts high up in palm trees.
 At the University of Hawaii, he bench pressed 500 and squatted over 700.
 And at the NFL Combine, he benched 42 reps with 225 lbs., only quitting because he thought it was the record (it was, for years, counting only players who played in the NFL).
 His college coach said he hit 48 reps in training.